 Which Program is Right for You?

-Visit the Education Abroad Advising Center in the International Center Room 108, 9am-5pm, Monday-Friday or by appointment to discuss your interests with an Education Abroad Advisor or peer advisor.
+Schedule with or visit the Education Abroad Advising Center to discuss your interests with an Education Abroad Advisor or peer advisor.

 Email: firstname.lastname@example.org | Phone: 517-353-8922

 Key Steps to Receiving Accommodations for Your Education Abroad Experience

 - Start this process early in the school year!!

 - Research education abroad programs that fit your interests.
 Talk to your family, friends, and advisors to plan your education abroad experience socially, academically, and financially.
 Your RCPD specialist may be able to connect you with another student with a disability who has been abroad.